sparkjava/sparkjava.github.io/pages/download.md

 ~~~

 ## Non-maven Users
-Clone the repo from <a href="https://github.com/perwendel/spark" target="_blank">GitHub</a>,
+Clone the repo from [GitHub](https://github.com/perwendel/spark).\\
-If you really want to, you can also download Spark Framework as a <a href="https://github.com/perwendel/spark/archive/master.zip">ZIP (from GitHub)</a>
+If you really want to, you can also download Spark Framework as a [ZIP (from GitHub)](https://github.com/perwendel/spark/archive/master.zip)